Lucas Oil Stadium turf will be upgraded ahead of next year’s Colts season

 The perceived increased safety issues and the NFL players’ hard feelings regarding competing on artificial turf likely aren’t going away any time soon, so this should remain a trending topic league-wide for the foreseeable future.

-It’s encouraging that the city (*and Colts) are at least upgrading the quality of their artificial turf next season for proposed player safety reasons—although it’s still not a switch to grass.
+It’s encouraging that the city (*and Colts) are at least upgrading the quality of the Lucas Oil artificial turf next season for proposed improved player safety reasons—although it’s still not the switch to natural grass that some parties are clearly advocating for.

 Loading comments...